-Besides query evaluation, two other computational decision problems for ontology-mediated queries were studied in~\cite{bienvenu2014}: first-order/datalog rewritability and containment.
-As with their counterparts in automata theory, the complexity of such problems tends to be significantly higher.
-This raises the question of whether, in studying the complexity of these problems, one can perhaps avoid the fine-grained analysis that makes the proof of complexity dichotomies so intricate.
-In the case of MMSNP, the precise complexity of first-order/datalog rewritability and containment is known: both are \TWONEXPTIME-complete~\cite{Collapses, mottet2021symmetries,bouhris_lutz2016}.
-While rewritability seems to be intimately linked to the reduction from MMSNP to finite-domain CSPs~\cite{Collapses, mottet2021symmetries}, for the containment problem, the link seems to be much weaker~\cite{bouhris_lutz2016,bodirsky2018_article}.
-This makes the study of the containment problem for GMSNP a perfect starting point for the development of tools that will later be useful for approaching the topics of rewritability and query evaluation.
+Besides evaluation/model-checking, two other computational decision problems for the aforementioned Ontology-Mediated Queries and the associated fragments of SNP were studied in~\cite{bienvenu2014}: containment and FO/Datalog-rewritability.
+In the case of MMSNP, the complexity of containment and FO/Datalog-rewritability is known: all three problems are \TWONEXPTIME-complete~\cite{Collapses, mottet2021symmetries,bouhris_lutz2016}.
+While rewritability questions for MMSNP seem to be intimately linked to the reduction from MMSNP to finite-domain CSPs~\cite{Collapses, mottet2021symmetries} (in particular in the case of Datalog), for the containment problem, the link seems to be much weaker~\cite{bouhris_lutz2016,bodirsky2018_article}.
+This makes the study of the containment problem for GMSNP the perfect starting point for the development of tools that will be useful for the topics of rewritability and model-checking.

-In the proof of our main result, it will be important that we formulate the containment problem in the more general setting of \emph{SNP sentences}, which are obtained by leaving out the monotonicity and the guarding axioms.
+For reasons that will be explained later, it is important that we formulate both the containment and the FO-rewritability problems in the more general setting of \emph{SNP sentences}, which are obtained by leaving out the monotonicity and the guarding axioms.
 For an SNP sentence $\Phi$, we denote the class of all finite models of $\Phi$ by $\fm(\Phi)$.
 Formally, the \emph{containment problem} can be stated as follows: